 - Specifics regarding the non-custodial parent’s right to contact the child and have access to their records and information.

-Having a well thought out plan for how your child will split time between homes, with clear scheduling objectives and logistical considerations, can strengthen your case for a 50/50 physical custody agreement.
+Having a well outlined plan for how your child will split time between homes, with clear scheduling objectives and logistical considerations, can strengthen your case for a 50/50 physical custody agreement.

-You will need to show that your plan will serve the best interests of the child and that you’re capable of upholding the obligations of your plan.
+You will also need to show that your plan will serve the best interests of the child and that you’re capable of upholding the obligations of your plan.